flame-engine/flame/doc/components.md

 parent.add(child);
 ```

-Remember that almost all components that are rendered on the screen are `PositionComponent`s, so
+Remember that most components that are rendered on the screen are `PositionComponent`s, so
 this pattern can be used in for example [](#spritecomponent) and [](#spriteanimationcomponent) too.

 ### Render PositionComponent